ssiloti/bep-persistent-credit/persistent-credit.rst

 Each credit dictionary has the following keys:

 i
-	An integer index into "peers" or one of the special values below.
+	An integer index into the peers list or one of the special values below.
 Indicates the peer who issued the credit.

 c
 	An integer representing the time value of the credit in POSIX time (Seconds elapsed since midnight UTC 1 January 1970).

 r
-	An integer index into "peers" or one of the special values below.
+	An integer index into the peers list or one of the special values below.
 Indicates the peer who received the credit.

 s
-	A signature over a bencoded dictionary containing keys "c" and "r" containing the time value of the credit and the public key of the receiving node respectively.
+	A signature over the bencoded dictionary with keys "c" and "r" containing the time value of the credit and the public key of the receiving node respectively.
 The signature is generated using the private key associated with the public key referenced by "i".

-The following peer indexes have special meaning:
+The following peer list indexes have special meaning:

 254. Refers to the public key of the client.
 I.e. the originator of the request.
 255. Refers to the public key corresponding to the "target" credit id.